USS Oak Hill (LSD 51) conducts COMPTUEX

 ATLANTIC OCEAN (Dec.
-3, 2017) Quartermaster Seaman Apprentice Alex Neuman (right) and Quartermaster 2nd Class Kala Lang assigned to Landing Craft Unit 1656 practice plotting craft locations on a chart aboard the dock landing ship USS Oak Hill (LSD 51).
-Oak Hill, components of the Iwo Jima Amphibious Ready Group and the 26th Marine Expeditionary Unit are conducting a Combined Composite Training Unit Exercise that is the culmination of training for the Navy- Marine Corps team and will certify them for deployment.
+4, 2017) Lt.
+Anna Hosig (right) discusses patient survey with Sailors during a damage control training evolution aboard the dock landing ship USS Oak Hill (LSD 51).
+Oak Hill, components of the Iwo Jima Amphibious Ready Group and the 26th Marine Expeditionary Unit are conducting a Combined Composite Training Unit Exercise that is the culmination of training for the Navy-Marine Corps team and will certify them for deployment.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Jessica L. Dowell)

 |Date Taken: